Mimand3r/StobiRefresh/Readme.md

 * if bike is marked as Lost it should be visible on Bike List Page

 ## Known Bugs
-* Creating new Bike without Pic creates Picture Error -> fixed on restart
-* Creating Bike wirh pictures doesnt work
-* top right icons are hard to klick
-* page nav Tabs could be a bit easier to click
-* Searching Bike doesnt work -> getter 'name' was called on null
-* beansprucht man ein Bike so navigiert das auf eine leere Page
+* beansprucht man ein Bike so navigiert das auf eine leere Page ?? -> not reproducable

 ## Old - App Template: